umairair/react-facemesh-starter/README.md

 # Info

 In App.jsx, the TensorFlow face landmarks detector is first initialized along with the webcam.
 The webcam feed is then processed in real-time, and the detected facial landmarks are printed to the browser's console.
+Uses WebGL for TensorFlow.js backend.

 # Setup